ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 Mergesort splits the input array into two equal-size arrays.
 But what happens if we split in another way?
-What if we always make the right part just one single element?
+What if we always make the end part just one single element?

 Merging will then be the same as inserting this singleton element into a sorted array, and this is exactly what Insertion sort does!